ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/sessioncache.md

 	.GetRequiredService<IMemoryCache>().Get("topselling")));
 ```

-You may use custom mocks too but it is not necessary.
+You may use custom mocks too, but it is not necessary.

 Next, we should assert that with the **"CacheDbResults"** set to **"true"**, we should have saved cache entries from the database query: